ashutoshmjain/gita/src/bhagvadGitaLanding.md

 Before we learnt writing, critical information was passed on through rigorous recital - not mere "word of mouth".
 Such information was called `Shruti` - communicated through superior and repetitive oration.
 The Sanskrit word later morphed into `Shutri` in Hindi.

 </div>

 In modern parlance, World Wide Web is like `Smrities`, and Podcasts are akin to `Shruties`.
-Given that it is way easier to scribe text and record audio these days, we now have zettabytes  of information, but the quality is questionable.
+Given that it is way easier to scribe text and record audio these days, we now have zettabytes  of information, so much so that it is humanly impossible to scrape through, besides the quality is questionable!

-Thus looking at the first `Smriti` opens up a profound source of wisdom - it is like finding true signal with in myriad of noise.
+Thus looking at the first `Smriti` opens up a profound source of wisdom - it is like finding true signal with in myriad of noises.

 ---